FilaGM/peml-language/README.md

 Because if the names match for two or more elements you are not going to be able identifi them in scripts and even in other forms they would cause problems.
 You can read more about naming in [Naming problems](#naming-problems).

 ### Elements
+#### Global tags
+Global tags are set of tags creating different elements like for example `input` or `script`

+Global tags have to be always in lower case or they will not work!
 #### Frames
 There is no such thing as `div` or other frames like in HTML